+...
+Part 11 of the Family Violence Protection Act 2008 (FVPA) establishes the authorising environment for the MARAM Framework by creating a legislative instrument and enabling prescription of organisations through regulation.

 - ...
-Part 11 of the Family Violence Protection Act 2008 (FVPA) establishes the authorising environment for the MARAM Framework through creation of a legislative instrument and enabling prescription of organisations through regulation - ...
-The Framework legislative instrument includes a description of four pillars and the requirements for alignment, the guiding principles, ten responsibilities for practice, and the evidence-based risk factors - "Framework organisations' and 'section 191 agencies' are prescribed under the Family Violence Protection (Information Sharing and Risk Management) Regulations 2018.
-Prescribed organisations are required to progressively align their policies, procedures, practice guidance and tools to the Framework legislative instrument - ...
-The MARAM Framework complements and provides further information about the Framework legislative instrument.
+The Framework's legislative instrument describes the four pillars, the requirements for alignment, the guiding principles, the 10 Responsibilities for practice, and the evidence-based risk factors. - 'Framework organisations' and 'section 191 agencies' are prescribed under the Family Violence Protection (Information Sharing and Risk Management) Regulations 2018.
+Prescribed organisations are required to progressively align their policies, procedures, practice guidance and tools with the Framework legislative instrument. - ...
+The MARAM Framework complements and provides further information about the legislative instrument.